 1.)
 Tooth Decay

 Tooth decay is probably the most common dental condition.
 It happens when plaque (the yellowish substance that appears on your teeth) manages to build up in your mouth and then is combined with sugar or starch.
 From here, the plaque creates acid which goes on to damage the enamel on your teeth.
 Eventually, this will lead to a cavity forming within the tooth.
 The main signs and symptoms of tooth decay include sensitivity, toothaches, an unpleasant taste in your mouth and discolored spots appearing on your tooth.
 Tooth decay is a big problem because it can cause further complications down the line.
+We recommend that you try Maven Dental and prevent tooth decay problems now!

 2.)
 Gum Disease